-pltype

-scalar or KX1 vector, line type for the main curves.
+pltype scalar or Kx1 vector, line type for the main curves.
 If this is a nonzero scalar, all lines will be this type.
 If scalar 0, line types will be default styles.
 Default is 0.

-- 1 dashed
+1 dashed

-- 2 dotted
+2 dotted

-- 3 short dashes
+3 short dashes

-- 4 closely spaced dots
+4 closely spaced dots

-- 5 dots and dashes
+5 dots and dashes

-- 6 solid
+6 solid

 The default line types come from a global vector called plsel.
-This vector can be changed by editing pgraph. dec to change the default line types. (plsel is not documented elsewhere.) plwidth scalar or Kx1 vector, line thickness for main curves.
+This vector can be changed by editing pgraph.dec to change the default line types. (plsel is not documented elsewhere.)

+- plwidth scalar or Kx1 vector, line thickness for main curves.
 This value may be zero or greater.
 A value of zero is normal (single pixel) line width.
-Default is 0. pmcolor 9x1 vector, color values to use for plot, see "Colors," page 20-12.
-[1] axes.
-[21 axes numbers.
-X axis label.
-[3] Y axis label. Γ41 Z axis label.
-[5] [61 title. Γ71 box.
-T81 date.
-F91 background.
+Default is 0.

+- pmcolor 9x1 vector, color values to use for plot, see "Colors," page 21-12.

+- [1] axes.

+- [2] axes numbers.

+- [3] X axis label.

+- [4] Y axis label.

+- [5] Z axis label.

+- [6] title.

+- [7] box.

+- [8] date.

+- [9] background.

 If this is scalar, it will be expanded to a 9x1 vector.

-Lx7 matrix of control information for printing the strings contained in pmsqctl pmsgstr.
-[L,1]horizontal location of lower left corner of string.
+pmsgctl Lx7 matrix of control information for printing the strings contained in pmsgstr.
+[L,1] horizontal location of lower left corner of string.
 [L,2] vertical location of lower left corner of string.
 [L,3] character height in inches.
 [L,4] angle in degrees to print string.
 This may be -180 to 180 relative to the positive X axis.
-[L,5]location coordinate system: location of string in plot coordinates location of string in inches [L,6] color, see "Colors," page 20-12.
-[L,7]font thickness, may be zero or greater.
-If 0, use normal line width. string, contains a set of messages to be printed on the plot.
-Each pmsgstr message is separated from the next with a null byte ($\setminus 000$).
+[L,5] locat ion coordinate system: 1 location of string in plot coordinates 2 location of string in inches [L,6] color , see "Colors," page 21-12.
+[L,7] font t width hickness, may be zero or greater.
+If 0, use normal line pmsgstr string, contains a set of messages to be printed on the plot.
+Each message is separated from the next with a null byte ($\setminus 000$).
 The number of messages must correspond to the number of rows in the pmsgctl control matrix.
-This can be created as:

-pmsgstr = "Message one.\000Message two.";

-pnotify scalar, controls window output during the creation of the graph.
+This can be created as: pmsg: str = "Message one.\000Message two."; pnotify scalar, controls window output during the creation of the graph.
 Default is 1.
 0 no activity to the window while writing .tkf file.
-1 display progress as fonts are loaded and .tkf file is being generated. scalar, 2x1 or 3x1 vector for independent control for axes numbering. pnum The first element controls the X axis numbers, the second controls the Y axis numbers, and the third (if set) controls the Z axis numbers.
+1 - ay progress as fonts are loaded and .tkf file is being rated. pnum scalar, $2x1$ or $3x1$ vector for independent control for axes numbering.
+The first element controls the X axis numbers, the second controls the Y axis numbers, and the third (if set) controls the Z axis numbers.
 Default is 1.
-If this value is scalar, it will be expanded to a vector.
-0 no axes numbers displayed.
+If this value e is sca alar, it will be expanded to a vector.
+0 no ax es numbers displayed.
 1 axes numbers displayed, vertically oriented on Y axis.
 2 axes numbers displayed, horizontally oriented on Y axis.

-For example: pnum = $\{0, 2\}$;/ no X axis numbers, / / horizontal on Y axis / pnumht scalar, size of axes numbers in inches.
-If 0 (default), a size of 0.13 inch will be used. scalar.
+- pnumht scalar, size of axes numbers in inches.
+If 0 (default), a size of 0.13 inch will be used. - protate scalar.
 If 0, no rotation, if 1, plot will be rotated 90 degrees.
-Default is protate scalar.
-If 1, display graph in window, if 0, do not display graph in pscreen window.
-Default is 1. psilent scalar.
+Default is 0. - pscreen scalar.
+If 1, display graph in window, if 0, do not display graph in window.
+Default is 1. - psilent scalar.
 If 0, a beep will sound when the graph is finished drawing to the window.
-Default is 1 (no beep). pstype scalar or Kx1 vector, controls symbol used at graph points.
-To use a single symbol type for all points, set this to one of the following scalar values: 1 circle 8 solid circle 2 solid square square 3 triangle 10 solid triangle 4 plus 11 solid plus 5 diamond 12 solid diamond 6 inverted triangle 13 solid inverted triangle 7 star (x) 14 solid star (x)
+Default is 1 (no beep). - pstype scalar or Kx1 vector, controls symbol used at graph points.
+To use a single symbol type for all points, set this to one of the following scalar values:

+1 circle 8 solid circle

+2 square 9 solid square

+3 triangle 10 solid triangle

+4 plus 11 solid plus

+5 diamond 12 solid diamond

+6 inverted triangle 13 solid inverted triangle

+7 star (x) 14 solid star (x)